Justification of Red List Category

 Endemic to Australia and New Zealand.
-In Australia, the species occurs from Western Australia (Carnac Island, 32.1210° S, 115.6621° E) to New South Wales (Broughton Island 32.61580E 152.31400).
-The distribution is not continuous with sections of the southern coast of Australia without occurrence of breeding colonies (see map with colony location and size).
-In New Zealand, little penguins occur from the Chatham Islands (New Zealand) to mainland New Zealand (including Stewart Island).
+In Australia, the species occurs from Western Australia (Carnac Island) to New South Wales (Broughton Island).
+The distribution is not continuous, with sections of the southern coast of Australia without occurrence of breeding colonies.
+In New Zealand, Little Penguins occur from the Chatham Islands to mainland New Zealand, including Stewart Island.

 Conservation Actions Underway

-The species is the subject of on-going Australian and New Zealand long term research programs with research-lead conservation activities in several sites along the distribution.
-Many populations of little penguins are severely threatened by human disturbance.
-Sites without strong conservation measures have experienced severe decrease but some of these pressures have been offset by a wide range of conservation efforts.
-Several volunteer and research groups actively monitoring and protecting sites in Australia and New Zealand.
+The species is the subject of on-going Australian and New Zealand long term research programs, with research-lead conservation activities in several sites along the distribution.
+Many populations of Little Penguins are severely threatened by human disturbance.
+Sites without strong conservation measures have experienced a severe decrease, but some of these pressures have been offset by a wide range of conservation efforts.
+Several volunteer and research groups are actively monitoring and protecting sites in Australia and New Zealand.

 Conservation Actions Proposed